 - Your bike’s serial number is the only thing that makes your bike unique.
 It’s critical that you find it and input it correctly!
 Click the help button if you need assistance in finding it.

-- You don’t need to fill the “529 Shield” field.
-WashU will do so upon attribution of a Project 529 shield.
+- You don’t need to fill in the “529 Shield” field.
+WashU will do so upon the attribution of a Project 529 shield.

 - Make sure to “Select a Shield Pick-Up Location”.
-You can chose to receive your shield via campus mail if you have a Campus Box or a MSC box.
+You can choose to receive your shield via campus mail if you have a Campus Box or an MSC box.
 If not, select from the few pick-up options listed.

 STEP 2: Get your shield and attach it to your bike frame

-- You will either receive your shield via campus mail or have to pick it up from a designated location, based on what your choice in the registration form.
+- You will either receive your shield via campus mail or have to pick it up from a designated location based on your choice in the registration form.

 - 529 Shields which are tamper-resistant stickers with unique IDs.
 You must attach it in a very visible place on your frame.
 One shouldn’t need to flip your bike or bend over to find the registration sticker.